ETH-Advanced-Formal-Language-Theory/aflt-s2024/README.md

 This repository will contain pieces of the `rayuela` library and some teaching material which you'll need to complete the course assignments.

 ## Installation

+We recommend a virtual environment with Python 3.9.
 To install the course library run
 ```
 bash autograding_tests/setup_test_env.sh